ZedUnknown/ChatGPT-Utils/notes/dev-note.md

 #### 2. Triggering a New Release

 Once the `.crx` file is manually generated and placed in `docs/` with the correct ID, commit these changes and then create and push an annotated Git tag to your repository.
-The tag name should follow a semantic versioning pattern (e.g., `v1.0.0`, `v1.1.2`).
+The tag name should follow a increment versioning pattern (e.g., `v1.0.0`, `v1.1.2`).

 ```bash
 git add docs/ChatGPT-Utils-v1.0.0.crx          # Add the new .crx file to staging